 State Forests are managed for multiple uses.
 They provide a source of raw material for New York's forest products industry which provides employment and income for many New Yorkers.
 They are managed for wildlife by the creation and maintenance of various habitats for many wildlife species.
-They are managed to provide recreational opportunities and for watershed protection.
+They are also managed to provide recreational opportunities and for watershed protection.

 In the 1930s, Windfall Creek State Forest was the site of many work projects carried out by the Civilian Conservation Corps or CCC.
-The CCCs, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the depression.
+The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the depression.
 CCC projects included the construction of roads and the planting of thousands of pine, larch and spruce trees in the open areas on the property.

 Hunting and Trapping